phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 Let me also expand on something, that got used against me.
 I had Liv's ig handle in my post, in screenshots.
-I do (and did) apologise for having it, as I didn't intent to have it but had it by accident, that's a mistake and I took steps to correct it. - This part is just repeating what I already said in Part 2.
+I do (and did) apologise for having it, as I didn't intent to have it but had it by accident, that's a mistake; and having your page to be tracable like that isn't a good feeling in general. and I took steps to correct it. - This part is just repeating what I already said in Part 2.
 But there's more I need to say about this.

 When making the post and when it was posted, our understanding was that Liv made no effort to de-identify, so it's not in our obligation to de-identify either.
-If we did, that would be a nice guesture, but using it against me is double standards.
+If we did, that would have benn a nice guesture, but using it against me is double standards.
 If Liv did already de-identify the screenshots at that point, we didn't know.
 If we were just told somehow (doesn't have to be any specific person or way just SOMEHOW), we would have looked over and edited the post.
-We still took down the post as soon as possible after we came to know though.
+We still took down the post as soon as possible after we came to know though. so after that people have been real quiet (as far as I can know).
 (Also it's likely they only did that AFTER knowing we posted and did it due to PERCEIVED PRESSURE. then supporters just turned around and used it against me. again, tell me if I'm wrong and I'll admit it.)

-We didn't know and we **acted according to the information we had**.
+Anyway - We didn't know, and we **acted according to the information we had**, at the time of posting.

 Now, if somehow "acting according to the information we had" wasn't good enough, I have to remind you, Liv acted in the beginning, according to the information they had.
 They thought Mukta was out to get them (having this thought is fair, as that's Liv's own judgement of the situation), so they immediately blocked and posted those stories (and commented on the mutual aid post, and __reached out to others__ including me who supported Mukta, separately).
 In the original post we said, and we still think, these *actions* were unnecessary.
 But yall all come to Liv's defense and call us victim blaming.

 Yall believe Liv without question, and don't believe us.
 Simple.

 (Also...
 I didn't intend to go out of my way to include Liv's handle, Liv's handle was there on the screenshot as part of instagram's UI.
 It was never separately mentioned. **Liv however**, had Mukta's PAGE AS A SEPARATE SCREENSHOT on their stories.
-The effort, the intentional action (you can't post a whole new story/screenshot and be unaware that you did it?), the level of exposing is higher - don't agree with me here, fine.
-But you still gotta understand the first point. __This is not to argue who was "more wrong"__ as both can have very similar effects and now corrected, but just a comparision of what happened and the different reaction.)
+The effort, the intentional action (you can't post a whole new story/screenshot and be unaware that you did it? unless specific situations like DID or psychosis?), the level of exposing is higher - don't agree with me here, fine. __This is not to argue who was "more wrong"__ as both can have very similar effects, and both now corrected, but just a comparision of what happened and the different reaction.)

 <br>